-Access to our wireless mesh stacks requires the purchase of one of our full mesh networking development kits (such as the EFR32 Mighty Gecko Wireless Starter Kit, the EM35x Mesh Networking Development Kit or the Samsung ARTIK 030 Development Kit) or being a contract manufacturer for an existing customer (contact your FAE for these requests).
+Access to our wireless mesh stacks requires the purchase of one of our full mesh networking development kits (such as the EFR32 Mighty Gecko Wireless Starter Kit or the EM35x Mesh Networking Development Kit) or being a contract manufacturer for an existing customer (contact your FAE for these requests).

 This does not include non-mesh wireless development kits, like the Flex Gecko or Blue Gecko kits.
 And unfortunately at this time, the Thunderboards (React, Sense and Sense 2), ETRX Development Kits and the Connected Home Reference Designs do not grant access to our stacks.

 It is important for customers to have one of Silicon Labs development kits as they provide a complete mesh networking platform environment to develop and deploy successful ZigBee and Thread applications.
 With multiple nodes you can develop a complete mesh network and the WSTK development boards provide a full JTAG debugging and programming solution.

 First locate your development kit software serial number.
 The location of the serial number depends on your development kit:

 Once you have located the serial number, you can register you kit in one of two ways:

 Log in to your portal account and register your software serial number at: https://siliconlabs.force.com/KitRegistration

 2. In Simplicity Studio

 From the launcher view, the Sign In menu includes a Kit Registration option.
 Fill in your portal registration information along with your kit serial number.

 Downloading the Stacks